pjakiela/ECON379/exercises/E11B-more-power.md

 ##### Question 14

-Given the size of this data set and the standard deviation of `bizprofit_1`, what is the MDE if you wanted to have power of 0.8?
+Given the size of this data set and the standard deviation of `bizprofit_1`, what is the MDE if you wanted to have power of 0.8 (assuming treatment and comparison groups of equal size)?

 ##### Question 15